C2SP/wycheproof/doc/formats.md

 This document contains a general overview over the formats used and conventions used for all test test vectors.
 Test types have specific formats, which are defined in [types.md](types.md).
 The test files and the tests intended with these test files are described in [files.md](files.md).
+In a number of cases there are distinct tests for distinct output formats.
+E.g. DSA and ECDSA signatures both have separate test vector files for ASN encoded signatures and P1363 encoded signatures.

-## General conventions
+## JSON schemas

-*   All files contain valid JSON.
+All test vector files contain valid JSON.
 The root structure contains the field "schema", which is the file name of the JSON schema for this file.
 The JSON schemas are in the directory `wycheproof/schemas/`.
+The JSON schemas are still in an experimental state.
+Being unfamiliar with JSON schemas it is often not clear which syntax is well supported.
+Hence some changes in the schemas should be expected in the future.

-Changes in the format of a test vector file that break compatibility will be reflected by a changed JSON schema file.
+However, the plan is that major changes in the format of a test vector file will be reflected by a changed JSON schema file.

+## General conventions

 *   The data included in the header of the test vector file and the test groups are always well formatted.
 Only inputs contained in the individual tests may be malformed.